 Scotland’s population and, by association, the population of Moray grew in the second millennium BC as the Bronze Age developed.

-by Aristotle mentions two “very large” islands called Albion (Great Britain) and Ierne (Ireland).
-The Greek explorer and geographer Pytheas visited Britain sometime between 322 and 285 BC.
+The work On the Ocean by Aristotle mentions two “very large” islands called Albion (Great Britain) and Ierne (Ireland).
+The Greek explorer and geographer Pytheas visited Britain between 322 and 285 BC.
 He may have circumnavigated the mainland, which he describes as being triangular in shape.

-do not survive, but copies are known to have existed in the 1st century.
-So at the least a rudimentary knowledge of the geography of north Britain would have been available to Roman military intelligence.
+Originals of On the Ocean do not survive, but copies are known to have existed in the 1st century.
+So at the least, a rudimentary knowledge of the geography of northern Britain would have been available to Roman military intelligence.